The Power of Options Screeners with MenthorQ

 • These levels can become very sticky.
 That means, that intraday those levels can act as magnets to attract the spot price.
 That works most often when the market is in negative gamma and volatility is high.

-These are the screeners you will find:
+These are the screeners you will find in this category:

-• Highest Net Gex expiring within two weeks
+• Highest Net GEX expiring within two weeks

+These screeners will help you filter those stocks that have most gamma or delta and are about to expiry.
 When option contracts expiry, that drives a repositioning of market participants and market makers.
 That repositioning drives liquidity and market movements.

 Being able to filter all those underlying that have most gamma or delta, can also help us identify the ones that have more potential price action.
 We do the same thing for open interest.
 Positive or negative changes in open interest drive gamma higher or lower, that once again drives positioning for market makers and investors, ultimately driving liquidity in the markets.

-4. Open Interest
+5. Open Interest

 Open interest in options trading represents the total number of outstanding or open options contracts.

-Open interest can increase or decrease as new options contracts are created through opening trades (buying or writing options) and existing contracts are closed through offsetting trades (closing out positions) or expiration.
+• Open interest can increase or decrease as new options contracts are created through opening trades (buying or writing options) and existing contracts are closed through offsetting trades (closing out positions) or expiration.
 Increases in open interest can indicate growing interest in those options, while decreases may suggest waning interest.

-High open interest is often seen as a sign of greater liquidity, which can lead to narrower bid-ask spreads and easier execution of trades.
+• High open interest is often seen as a sign of greater liquidity, which can lead to narrower bid-ask spreads and easier execution of trades.
 Low open interest options contracts may have wider spreads and may be less liquid.

-Open interest can be used to identify potential support and resistance levels for the underlying asset.
+• Open interest can be used to identify potential support and resistance levels for the underlying asset.
 High open interest at a particular strike price can indicate a level where traders expect the price to find support or resistance.

 Here are the screeners under this category:

-• Change in Open Interest.
+• Change in Open Interest vs yesterday

-• Highest change in Call Open Interest in the past week.
+• Highest change in Call Open Interest

-• Highest change in Put Open Interest in the past week.
+• Highest change in Put Open Interest

 It is important to understand the concept of Open Interest Put Call Ratio.
 The open interest put-call ratio is a sentiment indicator and is calculated by comparing the total open interest in put options to the total open interest in call options for a specific underlying asset.